“[Ashford is] the kind of school people are proud to say they attended, and the kind of school you would want your children to attend."

 Ray was so impressed with online learning that he decided to pursue a graduate degree with Ashford as well.
 A few months after completing his undergraduate degree, Ray enrolled in the Master of Arts in Teaching and Learning with Technology online degree program.
 “It was a natural choice for me, especially given my background as a technical instructor and manager.”

 When reflecting on his experience with Ashford, Ray points to the pride that comes with academic success.
 “I realized that I could push myself hard enough as an individual to learn and succeed with my educational choices.
 I have seen firsthand just how important and tough an education is to earn.
 Many of my fellow classmates have families and responsibilities beyond their own educational goals, but, somehow, we’re all able to stay focused.”
 As an explanation of where that focus comes from, Ray quotes his favorite musician and guitarist, Frank Zappa: “Never stop until good becomes better, and your better becomes the best!”

 Ray also reports that his education has had a measurable effect on his professional life.
 “I have an increased sense of confidence in my job and how I approach any new or existing tasks at work or at home.
 Earning my Bachelor’s degree was the beginning; completing my Master’s degree will show my peers and supervisors that I have what it takes to set a goal and achieve its success.”

-Ray completed the Master of Arts in Teaching and Learning with Technology program in June 2011 with a 4.0 GPA.
+Ray completed the Master of Arts in Teaching and Learning with Technology program in June 2011.
 A few months later, he told us, "Ashford has been and continues to be an approachable University from every office I encounter.
 It's the kind of school people are proud to say they attended, and the kind of school you would want your children to attend."
 Ashford is just as proud to have inspirational alumni like Ray.